 Position Available (on-going) for New World Primate Caregiver/Office Assistant at Pacific Primate Sanctuary, Maui, Hawaii

 Responsibilities of an animal caregiver involve: providing daily care, enrichment, and nurturing to 70+/- monkeys, administering medications, preparing food, cleaning enclosures, and maintaining the Sanctuary facility.
-Office assistance would include: administering the volunteer program (scheduling, processing of applications, advertising) , data entry (Mac- Filemaker Pro, Excel, Word), correspondence, record-keeping, fund-raising- grant writing and public relations.
+Office assistance would include: administering the volunteer program (scheduling, processing of applications, advertising), data entry (Mac- Filemaker Pro, Excel, Word), correspondence, record-keeping, fund-raising-grant writing and public relations.
 After the training period, managerial duties would be added and more technical training may be available.
-The position requires an average of 40 hours per week, including on-call duties.
+This is more than a full-time position and includes on-call duties.

 As a result, our organization is not eligible for funding from any governmental agencies nor do we receive funds from admission, as would a public zoo.
 Therefore, we must rely solely upon donations from compassionate individuals and organizations.
 Our operating budget is extremely small.
-Financial independence for living expenses would be required.
+Financial independence for personal expenses is required (estimated to be $25-$30 a week).
 If you are considering the possibility of seeking grant support on your own, supplementary funds for needs other than housing could be built into your budget.

 We provide a fully furnished and equipped 24-foot Yurt or a 16-foot Yurt (traditional round structures designed specifically for tropical living) and utilities.
 An organic garden and fruit orchard exist on-site.
 The Yurt is adjacent to the Sanctuary on a large piece of rainforest property with its own bathroom facilities.
-You would be trained by experienced members of our staff in all aspects of New World primate care (Callithrix and Cebus).
-Observational research could be conducted on this colony of marmosets, tamarins and capuchin monkeys in a naturalistic environment.
+You would be trained by experienced members of our staff in all aspects of New World primate care (Callithrix, Cebus, and Ateles) and may eventually become a head animal caregiver.

-You may begin making application for the position by submitting the following: your Letter of Intent in making application, your Resume/CV, three Letters of Reference (from instructors, employers etc.), a copy of your TB clearance and general physical.
+Please begin making application for the position by submitting the following: your Letter of Intent in making application, your Resume/CV, and three Letters of Reference (from instructors, employers etc.).
 We look forward to hearing from you soon.

 Me Ke Aloha No Na Holoholona,